 However many people such as Joe Rogan claimed that Fox has significant other advantages.
 These include a higher both density and stronger musculature as a result of living as an adult male before transitioning.

 Fox responded to these claims in a series of editorials aimed specifically at comments made by Rogan and Ronda Rousey.

-Fox, now 42 years old, has not fought since 2014.
+Fox is now in her forties has not fought since 2014.
 She has a record of 5-1 and has not clearly indicated if she has plans to compete in the future.
 Despite her inactivity, her name is continually cited in the transgender athlete debate that rages on.
 Because of the inherent risk of injury in MMA, the case of Fox is an extreme example of danger associated with combat athletes that may have a significant biological advantage.

 The debate goes on